 Web portal customization is often used to tailor the services of the portal to a single user or to a group of users.
 In some cases, the user has the freedom of choosing his/her favourite portlets to place in his/her home page.
 In other cases, the interest of the user can be inferred from the logs, and the pages of the portal constructed in order to give more visibility to content which matches user's interests.

-Our system can help in the latter case.
-Moreover, in the case of groups of users, groups can be obtained through clustering procedures.
+In the case of groups of users, groups can be obtained through clustering procedures.
 Our system can be useful for gathering data to obtain cluster of users.